tekknolagi/tekknolagi.github.com/favorites.md

   {% endfor %}
 </ul>

-Here are some of my favorite classical music pieces:
+Here is some of my favorite music:

 <ul>
   {% for composer in site.data.classical_composers %}